SukhrajBirSingh/The_Meals_App/README.md

 # The_Meals_App

 <p>
 A simple meal prepration app with different categories.
 You can add favorites and filter out meals according to your needs!
+(Tutorial app with little cutomization)
 </p>